 There is useful information regarding the care of people with severe M.E. in the NICE guideline for M.E., which states:

-Action for M.E.’s 2015 survey of 850 people with M.E. found a considerable gulf between the support needs of people with M.E. and social care provision.
+Action for M.E.’s 2019 Big Survey of over 4,000 people with M.E. found a considerable gulf between the support needs of people with M.E. and social care provision.
+When asked whether they had received a social care assessment only 14% said yes an only 1 in 10 had actually been given information on how to apply from their GP or local authority.

 For those who hadn't been able to access appropriate social care, barriers to self-referral and fair assessment included: